Configuring Bamboo to use Google Talk for Instant Messaging

 Force legacy SSL

-You can test this configuration by entering an address and clicking Test.
+You can test this configuration by entering an address and selecting Test.